Mascarene paradise flycatcher

 The Mascarene paradise flycatcher (Terpsiphone bourbonnensis) is a species of bird in the monarch-flycatcher family Monarchidae.
 It is endemic to the Mascarene islands of Mauritius and Réunion.
 There are two subspecies recognized: the nominate subspecies from Réunion, also known as the Réunion paradise flycatcher; and T. b. desolata (Salomonsen, 1933) from Mauritius.
+However, recent genetic studies have shown that the two populations represent distinct evolutionary lineages.
 The Mascarene paradise flycatcher was originally described in the genus Muscicapa and the subspecies T. b. desolata was originally described as a separate species.

 Description

 The Mascarene paradise flycatcher lacks the long tail shared by many members of the paradise flycatcher genus Terpsiphone, and measures 15 to 20 cm in length.
 The male has a black head with a grey neck-band, throat, breast and belly.
 The upperparts and tail are chestnut, and the wings are tipped black.
 The bill is bright blue, and the legs greyish.
 The female is smaller than the male, with a paler bill and a dark-grey head.
 The subspecies T. b. desolata is larger than the nominate and has brighter plumage.